-If your pension is overpaid because the pension payroll provider has not been told of your death, the overpayment must be repaid.
-The pension payroll provider will tell your widow, widower, civil partner, or personal representative of any amount overpaid but will seek recovery directly from your Estate.
+If your pension is overpaid because the pension payroll provider has not been informed of your death, these overpayments must be repaid.
+The pension payroll provider will tell your widow, widower, civil partner, or personal representative of any amount overpaid but will seek recovery direct from your bank or building society.
+If you have a joint account, it is important that you tell the other account holder of this recovery arrangement.